jgege/UNI-CSCU9V5/CSCU9V5.md

 ### Deadlock dynamic avoidance

-- Based on dynamicaly managing resource allocation
+- Based on dynamically managing resource allocation
   - resources are requested one at a time
   - to avoid deadlocks, OS must decide whether it is safe or not to allocate a resource and only allocate if it is safe
-  - is tthere an lgorithm that can avoid deadlock by making the right choice?
+  - is there an algorithm that can avoid deadlock by making the right choice?
   - Yes - but certain information needs to be made available (overhead)
-  - The algorithm is based on **safe** and **un-safe states**
+  - The algorithm is based on **safe** and **unsafe states**

 #### Resource trajectories